telerik/xaml-docs/knowledge-base/kb-datetimepicker-scrollviewer-clock-items.md

 ---
-title: Show ScrollViewer for the time display items
+title: Show ScrollViewer for the Time Display Items of RadDateTimePicker
-description: Enable vertical scroll bar when no space for the clock items
+description: Enable vertical scroll bar when no space for the clock items of RadDateTimePicker
 type: how-to
 page_title: Have a scrollbar in the time interval dropdown display
 slug: kb-datetimepicker-show-scrollviewer-for-the-clock-items